desarrolla2/RSSClient/README.md

 [![Build Status](https://secure.travis-ci.org/desarrolla2/RSSClient.png)](http://travis-ci.org/desarrolla2/RSSClient)

-A simple to use RSS client library.
+RSSClient is a simple to use RSS library to fetch and use RSS feeds.
+RSSClient is very fast!

 You can read the RSS specification on [RFC](http://cyber.law.harvard.edu/rss/rss.html)

+RSSClient Support Atom1.0 now.

 ## Installation